-- Investment by the Scheme in debt instruments, having credit enhancements backed by equity shares directly or indirectly, shall have a minimum cover of 4 times considering the market value of such shares.
-Further, the investment in debt instruments having credit enhancements should be sufficiently covered to address the market volatility and reduce the inefficiencies of invoking of the pledge or cover, whenever required, without impacting the interest of the investors.
-In case of fall in the value of the cover below the specified limit, AMCs will initiate necessary steps to ensure protection of the interest of the investors. - The Scheme may invest in other schemes under the same AMC or any other Mutual Fund without charging any fees, provided the aggregate inter-scheme investment made by all the Schemes under the same management or in schemes under management of any other Asset Management Company shall not exceed 5% of the Net Asset Value of the Fund.
-No investment management fees shall be charged for investing in other schemes of the fund or in the schemes of any other Mutual Fund. - In reference with para 4.6 SEBI Master Circular on Mutual Funds dated May 19, 2023, the Scheme shall hold at least 10% of their net assets in liquid assets.
+Investment by the Scheme in debt instruments, having credit enhancements backed by equity shares directly or indirectly, shall have a minimum cover of 4 times considering the market value of such

+- The Scheme may invest in other schemes under the same AMC or any other Mutual Fund without charging any fees, provided the aggregate inter-scheme investment made by all the Schemes under the same management or in schemes under management of any other Asset Management Company shall not exceed 5% of the Net Asset Value of the Fund.
+No investment management fees shall be charged for investing in other schemes of the fund or in the schemes of any other Mutual Fund. - In reference with para 4.6 SEBI Master Circular on Mutual Funds dated June 27, 2024, the Scheme shall hold at least 10% of their net assets in liquid assets.
 For this purpose, 'liquid assets' shall include Cash, Government Securities, T-bills and Repo on Government Securities.
-In case, the exposure in such liquid assets / securities falls below the threshold mandated, the AMC shall ensure compliance with the above requirement before making any further investments. - The fund under all its schemes should not own more than ten per cent of any company's paid up capital carrying voting rights.
-Provided, for investments in Asset Management Company or Trustee Company of other mutual fund, collective investment of sponsor of a mutual fund, its associate and/or its group company, and its AMC through Schemes should be considered for calculating 10% voting rights. - Transfer of investments from one scheme to another scheme in the Mutual Fund is permitted provided: - Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - The securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made. - Transfer of investments from one scheme to another scheme in the Mutual Fund is permitted provided the same are line with para 12.30 of SEBI Master Circular on Mutual Funds dated May 19, 2023 - The Scheme may invest in debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a pre-specified event for loss absorption including Additional Tier I bonds and Tier 2 bonds issued under Basel III framework subject to following prudential limits as prescribed under in para 12.2 of SEBI Master Circular on Mutual Funds dated May 19, 2023 or such other circular issued by SEBI from time to time:

-(i) No Mutual Fund under all its schemes shall own more than 10% of such instruments issued by a single issuer a. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and b. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.
+In case, the exposure in such liquid assets / securities falls below the threshold mandated, the AMC shall ensure compliance with the above requirement before making any further investments. - The fund under all its schemes should own more than ten per cent of any company's paid up capital carrying voting rights. - Provided, for investments in AMC or Trustee Company of other mutual fund, collective investment of sponsor of a mutual fund, its associate and/or its group company, and its AMC through Schemes should be considered for calculating 10% voting rights - Transfer of investments from one scheme to another scheme in the Mutual Fund is permitted provided: - Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - The securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made. - Transfer of investments from one scheme to another scheme in the Mutual Fund is permitted provided the same are line with para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024. - The Scheme may invest in debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a pre-specified event for loss absorption including Additional Tier I bonds and Tier 2 bonds issued under Basel III framework subject to following prudential limits as prescribed under para 12.2.2 of SEBI Master Circular on Mutual funds dated June 27, 2024 or such other circular issued by SEBI from time to time: - (i) No Mutual Fund under all its schemes shall own more than 10% of such instruments issued by a single issuer - (ii) A Mutual Fund scheme shall not invest - a. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - b. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.